tilt-dev/tilt.build/docs/personal_registry.md

 tilt_option.json
 ```

-Team members don't need to set anything, but new users can change it without modifying the Tiltfile.
+Team members don't need to set anything, but new users can change it without

-### Different URLs from Inside Your Cluster

-Some clusters/registries require that your Kubernetes YAML reference images by a different name: e.g. you might push your image to `localhost:5000/my-image` but reference it from within your YAML as `registry:5000/my-image`.
-Tilt supports this use case; use the `host_from_cluster` parameter of `default_registry` to configure the registry host as referenced from your K8s YAML.
-E.g. for the example above, you would call:
+modifying the Tiltfile.

+## Registries that are Special Snowflakes

+### When Your Registry Has Multiple URLs

+URLs on your laptop resolve differently than URLs in your cluster.

+In some cases, the URL of a registry (as seen from your laptop) may be different
+from the URL of the same registry (as seen from your clsuter).

+For example, your laptop might push your image to `localhost:5000/my-image`,
+while your cluster pulls the image from `registry:5000/my-image`.

+Most modern cluster setup tools try to set up DNS to prevent this from
+happening.
+But if you do hit this scenario (and you'll usually know if you are),
+you can use the `host_from_cluster` parameter of `default_registry` to configure
+the registry host as referenced from your cluster.

 ```python
 default_registry(
     'localhost:5000',